Tokenizing Motion: A Generative Approach for Scene Dynamics Compression: Abstract

 \section{Abstract}

-This paper proposes to learn generative priors from the motion patterns instead of video contents for generative video compression.
-The priors are derived from small motion dynamics in common scenes such as swinging trees in the wind and floating boat on the sea.
-Utilizing such compact motion priors, a novel generative scene dynamics compression framework is built to realize ultra-low bit-rate communication and high-quality reconstruction for diverse scene contents.
-At the encoder side, motion priors are characterized into compact representations in a dense-to-sparse manner.
-At the decoder side, the decoded motion priors serve as the trajectory hints for scene dynamics reconstruction via a diffusion-based flow-driven generator.
-The experimental results illustrate that the proposed method can achieve superior rate-distortion performance and outperform the state-of-the-art conventional video codec Versatile Video Coding~(VVC) on scene dynamics sequences.
+This paper proposes a novel generative video compression framework that leverages motion pattern priors, derived from subtle dynamics in common scenes (e.g., swaying flowers or a boat drifting on water), rather than relying on video content priors (e.g., talking faces or human bodies).
+These compact motion priors enable a new approach to ultra-low bit-rate communication while achieving high-quality reconstruction across diverse scene contents.
+At the encoder side, motion priors can be streamlined into compact representations via a dense-to-sparse transformation.
+At the decoder side, these priors facilitate the reconstruction of scene dynamics using an advanced flow-driven diffusion model.
+Experimental results illustrate that the proposed method can achieve superior rate-distortion performance and outperform the state-of-the-art conventional video codec Enhanced Compression Model~(ECM) on scene dynamics sequences.
 The project page can be found at \url{https://github.com/xyzysz/GNVDC}.